ladeiko/node-apple-receipt-verify/README.md

     quantity: <number>,
     *expirationDate: <number>,
-    *isTrialPeriod: <boolean>,              // only for subscriptions and if extented = true *environment: <string>,                 // only if extented = true *originalPurchaseDate: <number>,        // only if extented = true *applicationVersion: <string>,          // only if extented = true
+    *isTrialPeriod: <boolean>,              // only for subscriptions and if extented = true *isInIntroOfferPeriod: <boolean>,       // only for subscriptions and if extented = true, since v1.5.1 *environment: <string>,                 // only if extented = true *originalPurchaseDate: <number>,        // only if extented = true *applicationVersion: <string>,          // only if extented = true